mrSnow-tr/PortaLink/README.md

 http://192.168.x.x/...
 ```

-the resulting PortaLink URL is private.
+the resulting Sharelink URL is private.

-The purpose of PortaLink is precisely to bridge that private resource to a public endpoint.
+The purpose of Sharelink is precisely to bridge that private resource to a public endpoint.

 ---

 # 🔒 Privacy

-PortaLink itself does not function as a permanent cloud-storage service.
+Sharelink itself does not function as a permanent cloud-storage service.

 The source remains on the source system or remote source and is served through the Sharelink process.

 However, the public tunnel is provided by **Cloudflare**, and traffic passes through the tunnel infrastructure required to make the resource publicly reachable.

-Review the applicable Cloudflare terms and privacy documentation before using PortaLink for sensitive or regulated data.
+Review the applicable Cloudflare terms and privacy documentation before using Sharelink for sensitive or regulated data.

 ---